CQC

 CQC Inspection Report and Rating Statement

 In June 2022 Core Medical Solutions was inspected by the CQC and it was ultimately found that some of our governance systems, including evidence trails required improvement.
-As a result, we have been given a rating of inadequate.
+As a result, we were given a rating of inadequate.

 We were very disappointed with this outcome and the report, as patient care and safety is the number one priority for us, and we have always been confident that our operating processes and procedures were robust and well monitored.
 This was further exemplified when we were awarded ISO 9001 (15) accreditation in May 2022.